cinthiafontoura/cinthia-fontoura-portfolio/README.md

     - No errors were returned when passing through the Jigsaw.

   * **Accessibility**
-    - I confirmed that the colours and fonts chosen are easy to read, and all links, icons and images have descriptive text for screen readers running it through Lighthouse in Chrome DevTools.
+    - I confirmed that the colours have enough contrast and fonts chosen are easy to read, and all links, icons and images have descriptive text for screen readers running it through Lighthouse in Chrome DevTools.

     - **Desktop**